Korean language and computers: Hangul in Unicode

-Substituting these values in the formula above yields [(18 × 588) + (0 × 28) + 4] + 44032 = 54620.
-The Unicode value of 한 is 54620 in decimal, &#54620; in numeric character reference, and U+D55C in hexadecimal Unicode notation.

-Hangul Compatibility Jamo block

-The Unicode Hangul Compatibility Jamo block has been allocated for compatibility with the KS X 1001 character set.
-It is usually used to represent hangul without distinguishing initials and finals.

-Hangul Jamo blocks

-The Hangul Jamo, Hangul Jamo Extended-A and Hangul Jamo Extended-B blocks contain initial, medial and final jamo, including obsolete jamo.

 Hanyang Private Use Area code

-Hangul (word processor) shipped with fonts from Hanyang Information and Communication, which map obsolete hangul characters with Unicode's Private Use Areas.
-Despite the use of PUAs instead of dedicated code points, Hanyang’s mapping was the most popular way to represent obsolete hangul in South Korea in 2007.
-With its Hangul 2010, however, Hancom deprecated Hanyang PUA code and began representing obsolete hangul characters with Unicode hangul jamo.
+Hangul (word processor) shipped with fonts from Hanyang Information and Communication, which map obsolete Hangul characters with Unicode's Private Use Areas.
+Despite the use of PUAs instead of dedicated code points, Hanyang's mapping was the most popular way to represent obsolete Hangul in South Korea in 2007.
+With its Hangul 2010, however, Hancom deprecated Hanyang PUA code and began representing obsolete Hangul characters with Unicode Hangul jamo.

+Sort order

+The 11172 characters in the Hangul Syllables block in Unicode follow the South Korean sort order.
+North Korea later submitted a proposal to rearrange the characters to follow its own order, but it was rejected.

+The sort order, including obsolete letters, defined in the South Korean national standard KS X 1026-1 is: